vamsi560/studio-ops/README.md

    npm install
    ```

-2. **Set up Google AI API key (optional for local development):**
+2. **Set up Google AI API key:**

    The app uses the `GOOGLE_GENAI_API_KEY` environment variable.
-For local development, you can:
+For local development:

    - Create a `.env.local` file in the root directory:
      ```bash
      GOOGLE_GENAI_API_KEY=your_google_ai_api_key_here
      ```

-   - Or use the hardcoded fallback in `src/ai/genkit.ts` (already configured)
+   **Note:**

-   **Note:** In Vercel, the API key is set as an environment variable.
-For local dev, you can use `.env.local` or the hardcoded fallback.
+   - In Vercel, the API key must be set as an environment variable in project settings
+   - Get a new API key from [Google AI Studio](https://aistudio.google.com/app/apikey) if needed
+   - Test your API key setup by visiting: `https://your-app.vercel.app/api/test-api-key`

 ### Running the Application